gublit/classifier/README.md

+# Classifier
-# Personal Project To Demonstrate Classification Algorithms with Scikit-learn in python
+## Personal Project To Demonstrate Classification Algorithms with Scikit-learn in python